wagtail/wagtail/README.md

 ![Wagtail](https://releases.wagtail.io/wagtail-github-header.png?x)

-Wagtail is a content management system built on Django.
+Wagtail is an open source content management system built on Django, with a strong community and commercial support.
 It's focused on user experience, and offers precise control for designers and developers.

 ![Wagtail screenshot](https://releases.wagtail.io/wagtail-screenshot-with-browser.png)